-Bishop ” an AP scholar and member of the Eagle Guard who performed with Eagle Football and participated in The Eagle publication while an influential presence in the latest record-smashing Round-Up effort that generated nearly $600,000 for St. Thomas tuition assistance.
+Bishop was an AP scholar, and member of both the Eagle Guard The Eagle publication while an influential presence in the latest record-smashing Round-Up effort that generated nearly $600,000 for St. Thomas tuition assistance.

 Campus Ministry Director Marty Matulia admits to being “fortunate to have had many young men of St. Thomas assist our community every day to ensure we remain faithful to our primary mission.”

 But Matulia has been profoundly struck by the presence of John Falcon ‘17 who is the latest recipient of The Campus Ministry Award, “a witness of fervent faith during the past four years” who has “persevered personally in the face of physical adversity” and remained “steadfast in the charge of spiritual leadership … nobly serving others … most notably in the school sponsored spring break mission trip, student retreats, Columbian Squires service projects and our summer Camp GDK … and for two years with the Archdiocesan Youth Council.”

 Matulia says Falcon “gave witness on the junior and senior retreats (this year) that will never be forgotten … living witness of this courageous and remarkable young man.”